The state of wholesale energy

 Why are wholesale prices so important?
 The wholesale market is where suppliers buy the energy that they give to customers.
 Our cost to buy energy makes up a large chunk of every customer’s bill which means when the markets change significantly, our tariffs need to adjust as well.

+What's more, droughts in China and Brazil have also led to lower hydropower generation, meaning there's more competition for gas, raising further.
 In a dark irony, the very real effects of climate change is driving international demand for fossil fuels, and we're literally feeling the cost.

 This, combined with significant gas and nuclear outages in the UK, and too few UK wind turbines to generate power from low wind levels have led to more gas, and even coal, being used for power production – pushing already rising wholesale gas and electricity costs to record levels.

 This is yet another reason why we're pushing so hard for a renewable revolution.
 As we generate more electricity from renewable sources like the wind and the sun (and move to electrify heating) the UK will become less exposed to changes in gas prices.
 For the time being, however, when gas is expensive, energy will be too.

 - The skyrocketing price of carbon offsets.
 Fossil fuel generators have to purchase carbon allowances to offset some of their emissions, and factor that into the price of their power.
 The price of these carbon offsets just reached an all-time high, soaring by 47% since April 2021, making the cost to buy gas yet even higher.

 These conditions have only gotten worse throughout 2021, leading the energy regulator Ofgem to increase the UK’s energy price cap by £139 a few weeks ago.
 Suppliers across the board have had to adjust their energy tariffs to match their higher costs.

 Want to read more about what's going on in wholesale?

 Here's a few handy links.